 - Stay limber.
-In between game drives make sure to walk some, do some yoga, exercise, or stretch.
+Between game drives, make sure to walk some, do some yoga, exercise, or stretch.

 - Take antimalarial medicine if you are a worrier.
 We are not your doctor, but we recommend taking doxycycline.
-We have periodically taken it, but due to the amount of time we have spent in Africa we have chosen to avoid long term doses of the antimalarial medicines and use the mosquito avoidance strategy.
-Cover up at night, wear insect repellant, use a mosquito net, and be aware of surroundings.
+We have periodically taken it, but due to our time in Africa, we have chosen to avoid long-term doses of the antimalarial medicines and use the mosquito avoidance strategy.
+Cover up at night, wear insect repellant, use a mosquito net, and be aware of your surroundings.

-- Get some shut eye.
-This one shouldn’t be too hard, but you’ll need to go to bed early on safari since you’ll be rising at the crack of dawn.
+- Get some shut-eye.
+This one shouldn’t be too hard, but you’ll need to go to bed early on safari since you’ll rise at dawn.

 - Take it easy on your stomach.
-Nine months in and we’re used to the local bacteria.
-However, we’ve met many a traveler who have stomach issues eating the same food we do.
+We travel often, and we’re used to the local bacteria.
+However, we’ve met many travelers who have stomach issues eating the same food we do.
 We suggest taking it easy to begin.
 Watch out for the skins of fruits and veggies, avoid large quantities of meat, and avoid spicy food and check where ice is coming from.
-That being said the majority of safari lodges are exceptional at taking the proper hygienic steps when it comes to preparing food.
+That being said, the majority of safari lodges are exceptional at taking the proper hygienic steps when it comes to preparing food.

 - Bring a small medical kit with some basic needs for emergencies.